 Service offerings:

-- An omnichannel services team – The team consists of over 700, home-based UK service agents who are available 24/7 to assist customers via call, email, chat, text or social media.
+• An omnichannel services team – The team consists of over 1,000, fully home-based, UK service agents who are available 24 hours a day to assist customers via call, email, chat, text or social media.
 Workers are on full employment contracts, not zero-hour or ‘gig’ contracts.

 Pros:

-- Potentially a smart choice for small businesses and those within the financial industry (such as credit card companies)
+• Potentially a smart choice for medium-sized businesses and those within the financial industry (such as credit card companies)

 Cons:

-- Might not be a good fit for large companies or those with more complex needs
+• Might not be a good fit for small companies or those with more complex needs

 Teleperformance